pinskylab/climate_community_crossrealm/code/README.md

 - DHARMa 0.3.3.0
 - performance 0.7.0

+In addition, we use custom functions here:

+- util.R: some utility functions used in multiple scripts

 The code is organized in five main steps:
 ## 1. Examine alternative statistical approaches
 - duration_sim.R: simulate data and fit models